The founder and creative beacon of Elektra Records.

 In its determined pursuit of the cutting edge, Elektra signed some of contemporary music’s most groundbreaking acts in the latter half of the Sixties.
 Establishing a presence in Los Angeles, Elektra signed Love, the Doors (its biggest act of any kind) and beloved cult bands like Clear Light, Crabby Appleton and Rhinoceros.
 Honing his radar on Detroit, he signed the MC5 and the Stooges, both of them explosive, uncompromising and anarchic rock groups whose impact on popular music would be felt for decades.
 From London came Queen, an eclectic glam-rock powerhouse that rivaled Led Zeppelin for popularity in the Seventies.

 Jac Holzman left Elektra in 1973.
 He sold Elektra for $10 million in 1970, staying on for three more years as part of the agreement.
-Since departing the label, he’s stayed heavily involved in the conjoined worlds of music and technology.
-He’s worked as a director for Japanese-based Pioneer Electronics and served as chief technologist for Warner Communications (later Time-Warner).
+Since departing the label, he has remained heavily involved in the conjoined worlds of music and technology.
+He worked as a director for Japanese-based Pioneer Electronics and served as chief technologist for Warner Communications (later Time-Warner).
 In his own words, “I had a lot to do with early cable technology [and] the adoption of the CD.”
 He was also chairman of Panavision, which makes cameras, film and accessories for the movie industry.

 In summary, Jac Holzman has had quite an amazing life both in music and music technology.
 He still regards his time at Elektra Records, helping to document the greatest period of creativity in popular music, as the most wondrous years of all.